invesdwin/invesdwin-util/README.md

 # invesdwin-util

 This project consists of common utilities and helpers that make a developers life easier.
 Most of these utilities are used for performance critical financial strategy backtesting.
 Especially the FDate, Decimal and AHistoricalCache implementations drive this the most.
+But there is even more useful stuff for other use cases...

 ## Maven